mainmatter/mainmatter.com/src/posts/2023-11-06-embroider-initiative-progress.md

 The Embroider Initiative aims to:

-1. **Finish Embroider** itself by assigning experienced Ember developers 4 days a week to the project.
-This covers work on Embroider and its dependencies, as well as helping backers setting it up in their repos to uncover and fix edge cases.
+1. **Finish Embroider** itself by assigning experienced Ember engineers full-time to the project.
+This covers development work on Embroider and its dependencies, as well as helping backers setting it up in their repos to uncover and fix edge cases.
 2. **Make Embroider maintainable** by decentralizing technical knowledge beyond the project's core developer [Ed Falkner](https://github.com/ef4) and thus [improving the bus factor](https://en.wikipedia.org/wiki/Bus_factor).
 Mainmatter makes use of the apprenticeship model to onboard and train new developers on the intricates parts of the project.
 3. **Shift the ecosystem and make Embroider mainstream** by making it easier to generate Embroider-optimized Ember apps and supporting addon developers make their addons compatible with Embroider.